Khen Lampert: Biography

 Khen Lampert was born in Tel Aviv, after his parents left a kibbutz.

 After graduating from high school and military service, Lampert began working with at-risk children and teens.
 He has worked as an instructor, teacher, lecturer, counselor and director, in various frameworks straddling education and welfare.
 In 1999, Lampert has founded (along with his work-colleague Gady Avidan), a social-support-network for underprivileged children which attempts to create real change in the lives of children (Jewish and Arab), from exclusion to social inclusion, in various locations in Israel.
 The network is working to combat the plight of children through "generative mentoring", i.e., a unique model of creating change through an adult-child interaction.
 The generative-mentoring model relies on the social theory and epistemology proposed in Lampert's writings.

 Lampert completed his PhD in philosophy and comparative study of Cultures at Tel Aviv University in 1997.
-At present he is a popular university and College Professor, and publishes important academic books on critical-pedagogy, comparative analysis of religion and ethics.
+At present, he is a university and college Professor, and publishes academic books on critical pedagogy, comparative analysis of religion and ethics.